Deconstructing Miss Granger:

 Which is to say; it is familiar, therefore it can be controlled.
 And canon Hermione is very, very much about control.
 That has been obvious from the beginning of the series.

 Canon Hermione, from the beginning of the series, has also been presented as a walking compendium of facts.
-But by this time the lack of any sense of “culture” from her is distinctly odd, once you notice it.
+But by this time the lack of any corresponding sense of “culture” from her is distinctly odd, once you notice it.
 Even in modern, supposedly egalitarian times, the main hallmark of the “cultured” individual is a sufficient familiarity with these least “functional” trappings of one’s society to be able to take cheap shots at them.
 And she does none of this.
 She does not even take cheap shots at popular culture, a trick that even Snape is capable of pulling off!
 (Which, in retrospect, in Snape’s case, we ought probably to have taken as a clue.)

 If this perception is solely an effect of the Harry filter, it is one that does her — and us — a grave disservice.
-If it is not such a trick, then we are dealing with a very strange personality here.
+If it is not such an effect, then we are dealing with a very strange personality here.
 It looks very much as though Hermione Granger is following a far more complex agenda than merely to get as full a wizarding education as she possibly can.

 Whatever it is that she is doing, she is going about it with the same ruthless degree of thoroughness that she puts to everything else.
 If she is trying to divorce herself from the mundane world, I don’t think we’ve been shown such a single-mindedly comprehensive attempt this side of Tom Riddle.
 (Or, in the wake of Book 6, Severus Snape.)